pbp-fasilkom-ui/ganjil-2024/README.md

-# Website
+# Docubase
+A Template base interface for Docusaurus Projects in CBK2000 Group

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/)

+## How to use
 ### Installation

 ```
 $ yarn
 ```
 ### Local Development

 ```
 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.

 ### Build